PLANE PAL and FLY TOT – airplane pillow design dispute

 The Background scoop

 Lu and Kuo allege that Cardone contacted them asking to be the Australian distributor for the Fly Tot product.
-However, no deal was every finalised and a non-disclosure was never entered into by the parties.
+However, no deal was ever finalised and a non-disclosure agreement was never entered into by the parties.

 Lu and Kuo also allege that Cardone subsequently contact the manufacturer of the Fly Tot product based in China to enquire whether the Chinese manufacturer could produce a similar product for a different market under different brand (i.e. the Plane Pal brand).

 Cardone denies all these claims and argues that, even though the products may be visually similar, her Plane Pal product has a superior design and is more durable.